note: Each copy of Sea Last includes an original Polaroid photograph, the book, and a CD.

 , Deupree tends towards a more personal, subjective and uncontrolled impression of his chosen environment.
 He takes in the entirety of the shore, from the dunes to the beginning of the sea building a memory-scape we are invited to explore.
 The 238 selected images, ask the viewer to fill in the detail of the image, edit or embrace the blurs, flares and dimmed corners – and in the process invest some of their own memory in the instant of each Polaroid.
 Thus Deupree’s subjectivity is mediated by the film stock itself to allow for the viewer’s experiences to become projected into the series.

 Equally there’s a mimetic quality to Sea Last

 ’s audio component recorded in June 2008.
 The textures generated create a washing sweep as sound parcels are moved across the stereo field, their motion creating a gentle lull that suggests tidal flows and the shimmering qualities of blown dune grasses.

 In each Sea Last

-produced, there is one original Polaroid image, making each copy unique and by default limiting the entire edition to 238.
+produced there is a different printed image missing (replaced by a white square) which corresponds to the original Polaroid included with the book thus making each copy unique and by default limiting the entire edition to 238.